18F/handbook/_pages/how-we-work/glossary.md

 * **API** - Application programming interface.
 Think of them as a way for computers to interact, either internally or between one another.
 If you wanted to make a website that shows the current temperature wherever you are, your code talks to one API to get your location, then another to find out the weather in that area.

 * **ATO** - Authority to Operate.
 It's a sign-off from an authorized agency official for a website to be allowed to engage with citizens, including security and some other stuff.
+Learn more about ATOs in the [Before You Ship guide](https://before-you-ship.18f.gov/ato/).

 * **AWS** - Amazon Web Services.
-When we make websites, this is where they all live.
+Some TTS services use AWS to host websites.
 Read easy-to-understand descriptions of the different pieces [here](https://www.expeditedssl.com/aws-in-plain-english).

 * **AWS** - Alternative Work Schedule.
 Working eight, 10-hour days or working nine, nine-hour days in a pay period.